Aguadilla, Puerto Rico: Economy

-The city is currently home to a variety of industrial and pharmaceutical plants such sa LifeScan, Symmetricom, Honeywell, and Hewlett Packard Enterprise.
+The city is currently home to a variety of industrial and pharmaceutical plants such as LifeScan, Symmetricom, Honeywell, and Hewlett Packard Enterprise.
 Most of them are located at San Antonio Technological Park.
 The airport has Lufthansa Technik, while others like Suiza Dairy, Lockheed Martin and Productos La Aguadillana are located in Camaseyes Industrial Park.
 Other industries that are based in Aguadilla are rubber, plastics, leather, textiles, steel, wood, machinery, and food processing.

 The retail sector is another source of economy in Aguadilla.
 Shopping malls like Aguadilla Mall, Aguadilla Shopping Center, Aguadilla Town Center, and others are some of the main commercial and retail centers of the city.

+In 2018, Suiza Dairy, a milk brand, opened a plant in Aguadilla at the cost of $40,000,000 United States dollars.
+The plant is expected to earn $160,000,000 US dollars in the period form 2018 to 2038.

 In 2019, Aguadilla received the City Livability Award from the United States Conference of Mayors and honored the efforts spearheaded by Carlos Méndez Martínez.
 Specifically mentioned was "Pintalto", a project where Cerro Cabrero area, in the downtown area of Aguadilla was painted in rich, lively colors.